jaweria332/ML-model-Implementation-as-an-API/README.md

-# Bank-Authentication-with-Flask-App
+# ML model implementation as an API
- Implement ML model to authenticate Currency note in Banks and implement it with Flask APp
+ Implementation of ML model as an API for its basic understanding, using FastAPI, Flask app and Falsgger module.